Consuming Data

 }

-Data acquired through the OEMinfo content provider is subject to the rules and limitations listed below.
+Data acquired through the OEMinfo content provider is subject to the rules and behavior listed below.

 • With the exception of OS Update events, OEMinfo does NOT read system properties that can change at runtime.